Preferences

 • Certain branches of writing (data journalism, financial press releases).

 According to several studies, up to 40% of jobs could be heavily impacted by AI over the next two decades.
-However, impacted does not mean eliminated: AI can replace certain tasks, but not necessarily the entire profession—especially if it involves human relationships, creativity, or complex decision-making.
+However, impacted does not mean eliminated: AI can replace certain tasks, but not necessarily the entire job, especially if it involves human relationships, creativity, or complex decision-making.

 2. Factors that resist automation

 Some jobs resist automation better than others.
 Why?
-We can identify three major criteria that make a job less vulnerable to AI:
+Three major criteria can be identified that make a job less vulnerable to AI:

 A. Human complexity

-Professions requiring empathy, emotional intelligence, and direct interaction — such as healthcare, therapy, or education — are far less exposed.
-AI, however advanced, can only imitate emotional understanding without truly embodying it.
+Professions requiring empathy, emotional intelligence, and direct interaction, such as healthcare, therapy, or teaching, are far less exposed.
+AI, however advanced, can only mimic emotional understanding without truly embodying it.

 B. Real-time adaptation

-Jobs that demand instant responsiveness to unforeseen events (medical emergencies, crisis situations, major logistical disruptions) remain difficult to automate.
-Algorithms are excellent at analyzing known patterns but struggle to handle the purely unexpected.
+Jobs requiring instant responsiveness to unforeseen events (medical emergencies, crisis situations, major logistical disruptions) remain hard to automate.
+Algorithms excel at analyzing known patterns, but struggle with the purely unexpected.

 C. Research and innovation

-When it comes to solving novel problems or demonstrating advanced creativity, humans keep the upper hand.
-AI relies on preexisting data and statistical models.
+When it comes to solving novel problems or demonstrating advanced creativity, humans retain the advantage.
+AI relies on pre-existing data and statistical models.
 It excels at finding correlations, less so at making true conceptual breakthroughs.

 3. The 65 jobs least likely to be replaced by AI

-Thanks to data from the U.S. Career Institute, here is an overview of professions that should retain a strong human component.
-These are often called “AI-proof” jobs, referring to roles whose growth projections through 2032 remain favorable despite the rise of robotics and AI.
+Drawing on data from the U.S. Career Institute, here is an overview of professions expected to retain a strong human component.
+They are often called "AI-resistant" jobs, that is, positions whose growth projections through 2032 remain favorable despite the rise of robotics and AI.

 In this table, you will find: